-- 6.1 The SENDCO: - The SENDCO at our school is Elena Wilson (email: elena.wilson@pilgrim.lincs.sch.uk). - They will: - Inform any parents that their child may have SEND and then liaise with them about the pupil's needs and any provision made. - Work with the headteacher and SEND governor to determine the strategic development of the SEND policy and provision in the school. - Have day-to-day responsibility for the operation of this SEND policy and the coordination of specific provision made to support individual pupils with SEN, including those who have EHC plans. - Provide professional guidance to colleagues and liaise and work with staff, parents, and other agencies to make sure that pupils with SEND receive appropriate support and high-quality teaching. - Advise on the graduated approach to providing SEND support and differentiated teaching methods appropriate for individual pupils. - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - Be a point of contact for external agencies, especially the local authority (LA) and its support services, and work with external agencies to ensure that appropriate provision is provided. - Liaise with potential next providers of education, alongside the pupils AL and PSWS, to make sure that the pupil and their parents are informed about options and that a smooth transition is planned. - When a pupil moves to a different school or institution: Make sure that all relevant information about a pupil's SEND and the provision for them are sent to the appropriate authority, school or institution in a timely manner. - Work with the headteacher and school governors to make sure the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements. - Make sure the school keeps its records of all pupils with SEND up to date and accurate. - With a member of the Senior Leadership Team (SLT), in charge of CPD, monitor to identify any staff who have specific training needs regarding SEN, and incorporate this into the school's plan for continuous professional development.
+- Inform any parents that their child may have SEND and then liaise with them about the pupil's needs and any provision made. - Work with the headteacher and SEND governor to determine the strategic development of the SEND policy and provision in the school.

-- With a member of SLT, regularly review and evaluate the breadth and impact of the SEND support the school offers or can access, and co-operate with the LA in reviewing the provision that is available locally and in developing the local offer. - Prepare and review information for inclusion in the school's SEND information report and any updates to this policy. - With the headteacher and teaching staff, identify any patterns in the school's identification of SEN, both within the school and in comparison, with national data, and use these to reflect on and reinforce the quality of teaching.
+- Have day-to-day responsibility for the operation of this SEND policy and the coordination of specific provision made to support individual pupils with SEN, including those who have EHC plans. - Provide professional guidance to colleagues and liaise and work with staff, parents, and other agencies to make sure that pupils with SEND receive appropriate support and high-quality teaching. - Advise on the graduated approach to providing SEND support and differentiated teaching methods appropriate for individual pupils. - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - Be a point of contact for external agencies, especially the Local Authority (LA) and its support services, and work with external agencies to ensure that appropriate provision is provided. - Liaise with potential next providers of education, alongside the pupils Academic Link and Pastoral Support and Welfare Specialists (PSWS), to make sure that the pupil and their parents are informed about options and that a smooth transition is planned.
+A PSWS supports the pupils' pastoral needs and will normally be the point of contact for families and will liaise closely with health and other professionals where necessary.
+The academic link oversees the academic side of this, including timetables and provision.
+There is a strong team approach with the Academic Link and PSWS working collectively to balance holistic needs. - When a pupil moves to a different school or institution: Make sure that all relevant information about a pupil's SEND and the provision for them are sent to the appropriate authority, school or institution in a timely manner. - Work with the headteacher and school governors to make sure the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements. - Make sure the school keeps its records of all pupils with SEND up to date and accurate. - With a member of the Senior Leadership Team (SLT), in charge of CPD, monitor to identify any staff who have specific training needs regarding SEND, and incorporate this into the school's plan for continuous professional development. - With a member of SLT, regularly review and evaluate the breadth and impact of the SEND support the school offers or can access, and co-operate with the LA in reviewing the provision that is available locally and in developing the local offer. - Prepare and review information for inclusion in the school's SEND information report and any updates to this policy. - With the headteacher and teaching staff, identify any patterns in the school's identification of SEND, both within the school and in comparison, with national data, and use these to reflect on and reinforce the quality of teaching.

-• 6.2 The SEND link governor.
+6.2 The SEND link governor.